VPAC/seqpar/sequentialandparallelprogramming.md

 [lev@edward006 ch05]$ pprof
 [lev@edward006 ch05]$ paraprof

 The instrumentation of a program can be customised by a file, which states which parts of an application are profiles and how.
 When using the TAU compiler wrapper scripts the -tau_options=-optTauSelectFile=<file> can be used to enable selective instrumentation.
 Selective instrumentation is only available when using source-level instrumentation (PDT).

 After instrumentation and compilation are completed, the profiled application is run to generate the profile data files.
 These files can be stored in a directory specified by the environment variable PROFILEDIR.
 By default, profiles are placed in the current directory.
 A TAU_VERBOSE environment variable can be set to see the steps the TAU measurement systems takes when the application is running.
 Other environment variables that can set to enable MPI measurement features are TAU_TRACK_MESSAGE to track MPI message statistics when profiling or messages lines when tracing, and TAU_COMM_MATRIX to generate MPI communication matrix data.

+**TAU/PDT and PAPI**

 In addition, many modern processors have performance counters, which measure events such as floating point operations, cache misses and so forth while an application executes.
 The Performance Data Standard and API (PAPI) provides a uniform interface to access these performance counters, which TAU can be compiled against.
 To use these counters, you must first find out which PAPI events your system supports.
-To do so type:

 $ module load papi
 $ papi_avail